 Exploring Backend Authentication Strategies

-Command / Function Description
+Command / Function | Description |

-TokenHandler.CreateToken Creates a new token based on the provided security token descriptor.
+TokenHandler.CreateToken | Builds a new token using the security token descriptor that has been supplied. |

 Understanding Backend Token Generation

-Generating Access Token for User Authentication
+Access Token Generation for User Authentication

-Using ASP.NET Core Identity and JWT
+Using JWT and ASP.NET Core Identity

 var user = await _userManager.FindByEmailAsync(email);